Switzerland in the Eurovision Song Contest 2010: After Eurovision

-After failing to qualify, von der Heide joked that he would go again for Switzerland with a duet with Swedish singer and former Eurovision winner Carola.

 Several Eurovision songs charted in the Swiss Music Charts.
 The winning song, Lena's "Satellite" for Germany, reached number one, having previously peaked at number 2 in April 2010.
 "Satellite" is the first Eurovision winning song to reach the top of the Swiss charts since 1982, with Nicole's "Ein bißchen Frieden", also for Germany.

 Entries from Denmark, Azerbaijan, Belgium, Romania, Armenia, Turkey, Sweden, Iceland, Ukraine and the Swiss entry itself also charted.
 "Il pleut de l'or", which charted at #65, was Michael von der Heide's first ever song to chart on the Swiss singles chart after 12 years in the music business.